saytat/Notebooks/2015-11-27-Virtual_Reality.md

 - Multimodal Interaction design - theories, applications in mobile context - connected with AR and VR
 - Interaction design of objects in Urban or social context; moving beyond the personal.

++ App idea: a VR film made of stills, audio.
+VR film inspired by La Jetee.
+How about VR cinnegrams. or simply VR GIFs?
+Using moving parts inside a still image as visiual cues for changing scene.

++ Design research topic: how to make intutive, effective cues inside VR? both visual and aural; maybe haptic??

++ Philosophical musing: what's the point of making photorealistic VR that just seeks to create the illusion of reality?
+Shouldn't we be creating alternate realities - realities that look and feel different as well??
+ - That gives me an idea: how about a flatworld experience in VR?
+The (Gamoway ? ) universe?

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.